 - lines that nicely fit the lower octave of the modern guitar.
 I generally try to leave the rest in the original octave.

-Also see Robert Strizich on Baroque guitar which I quite like as well.
+Also hear Robert Strizich on Baroque guitar which I quite like as well.